 From the beginning, our goal has been to provide the best sketching experience for our users.
 We are true believers that developing tools that harness the spatial cognition, empower and enable creatives to quickly and intuitively communicate a 3D concept.
 Still, we understand the value of 2D sketching, over the years our users have built strong 2D ideation skills and we want to make sure we are giving them all of the tools they require to not only develop a new 3D sketching workflow but to use their existing techniques too.
 Now used by thousands of designers across the globe; we want to make Gravity Sketch accessible to all creatives not just via VR.
-We are happy to announce the Tablet input mode, a companion to our VR application — Gravity Sketch Surface.
+As part of the third major update to Gravity Sketch, we are happy to announce the Tablet input mode, a companion to our VR application — Gravity Sketch Surface.

 Used alongside your VR set up, the Surface mode will allow users to seamlessly transition from their well established 2D workspace into a 3D spatial workflow preserving their initial stokes and wonderful imperfections of the 2D sketching phase.
 Using the familiar Wacom tablet, designers can quickly sketch an idea, then slip on a headset to jump straight into their design; edit, manipulate and sketch in 3D.
 Or vice-versa, start in VR and create a 3D sketch, then jump onto the Surface mode to add details and evaluate your design.